Communication Studies Faculty

 Location: NVC 4-288

-Professor Bishop’s recent research has been supported by the Advanced Research Collaborative Fellowship at the CUNY Graduate Center, the Institute for the Study of Human Rights at Columbia University, The Schlesinger Library at Harvard University, the Waterhouse Family Institute for the Study of Communication and Society at Villanova University, The Center for Intercultural Dialogue, the Urban Communication Foundation, the ZeMKI Center for Media, Communication, and Information at the University of Bremen, the Abraham J Briloff Prize in Ethics, the Eugene M. Lang Foundation, the Diversity Projects Development Fund, and the Faculty Fellowship Publication Program at CUNY.
+Professor Bishop’s recent research has been supported by the Bosch Foundation, the Advanced Research Collaborative Fellowship at the CUNY Graduate Center, the Institute for the Study of Human Rights at Columbia University, The Schlesinger Library at Harvard University, the Waterhouse Family Institute for the Study of Communication and Society at Villanova University, The Center for Intercultural Dialogue, the Urban Communication Foundation, the ZeMKI Center for Media, Communication, and Information at the University of Bremen, the Abraham J Briloff Prize in Ethics, the Eugene M. Lang Foundation, the Diversity Projects Development Fund, and the Faculty Fellowship Publication Program at CUNY.
+She received a Fulbright Scholar Award to live and work in Central America during 2020-2021 to pursue a project about the U.S. asylum process.

 “Contact Isn’t Enough: Attitudes towards and Misunderstandings about Undocumented Immigrants among a Diverse College Population.”
 Co-authored with Dr. Nicholas Bowman.
-Accepted for Publication in 2019 in Ethnic and Racial Studies.
+Ethnic and Racial Studies 43, no. 6 (2019): 1052-1071.

 Undocumented Storytellers: Narrating the Immigrant Rights Movement.
 New York: Oxford University Press, 2019.